vivitt/bank-account-kata/README.md

 - `npm run dev` to start the server in port 3000

 ## Further Improvements
-Currently, the movements are stored in a ts file with placeholder data, and new movements aren't saved.
-Adding user authentication and a database connection would allow persisting and storing user data.
+The first and main improvement I would add to this UI is enhancing accessibility and usability by adding error messages.
+These messages would inform users of the specific issues when they attempt to submit invalid input values.

-Also, implementing a safer way to validate the IBAN number would be a nice improvement for the app.
+Additionally, implementing a more secure method for validating IBAN numbers would further improve the app.

-Finally, there is some code repetition in the component that renders the list of movements that could be improved.
+Finally, the movements are currently stored in a `ts` file with placeholder data, and new movements aren't saved.
+So, adding user authentication and a database connection would be the next step if I were to continue working on this project.